tharaniweerarathne/tharaniweerarathne/README.md

 <div align="center">

-💡 **"Always eager to learn, build, and contribute to meaningful projects"**
+💡 **"Building the future, one line of code at a time"**

 </div>

 ### Open to:

-- 🚀 Frontend development opportunities
+- 🚀 Full-Stack Development opportunities (MERN Stack)
 - 🏥 Healthcare technology projects
 - 🤖 AI/ML collaborations
 - 🌍 Open source contributions